CS5008Fall2025/homework-speed-comparison-skakked/Report.md

 1. The tests were inherently biased towards the BST to perform better due the setup of the experiment.
 Explain why this is the case.  (hint: think about the randomization of the data, and the worst case scenario for BST).

+   The tests are biased toward BST because the movie data is randomized during insertion.
+Random insertion order keeps a BST relatively balanced, maintaining $O(log n)$ performance.
+If movies were inserted in alphabetical order (sorted), the BST would degenerate into a linked list with $O(n)$ operations, performing terribly.
+The random data order prevents this worst-case scenario.

 2. What would generate the worst case scenery for a BST?

+   The worst case for BST occurs when data is inserted in sorted order (ascending or descending).
+For example, inserting movies alphabetically A, B, C, D creates a tree where every node has only a right child, forming a linear chain with height = n.
+All operations then become $O(n)$ instead of $O(log n)$.

 3. Researching beyond the module, how would one fix a BST so the worst case scenario matches (or at least i closer to) the average case.[^1^]

+   Self-balancing tree structures solve this problem.
+AVL trees maintain strict balance through rotations after each insertion/deletion, keeping height difference between subtrees at most 1.
+Red-Black trees use color properties and rotations to maintain approximate balance with less strict requirements.
+Both guarantee $O(log n)$ height even with sorted insertions, making worst-case performance match average-case at the cost of more complex insertion/deletion logic.

 ## Scenario